Ssingo leave it late as Gomba get lifeline

 Teams return to action on Thursday with Kabula playing a game of their life against Ssingo.
 Having lost 5-2 against Buluuli on Sunday, they must win or crash out.

-Gomba will take the fight to Buluuli aware that a loss may result into a must-win encounter against Ssingo.
+Gomba will take the fight to Buluuli aware that a loss may result in a must-win encounter against Ssingo.